LazyLyrics/semblance/readme.md

 # Semblance

-A lightweight, easy to use discord bot which enables simple moderation and interaction-based leaderboard tools.
+A lightweight, easy to use discord bot which enables interaction based leaderboards.